RobertEng/CS81_Depth_Research/cocoa_depth/README.md

 ```

 ### Querying Mongodb
 Here's a couple code snippets to get started in ipython.
 The first code block here is for querying the Human3.6m data.
-The second code block is querying the MSCOCO data.
 ```python
 import json
 import sys